 Resources for the new BC Social Studies 9

 As BC Education continues to evolve the Pacific Slope Consortium is working to provide resources that support teachers and students as they transition to the new curriculum and improve their educational practice.
-These resources combines the familiar with a student-centred, exploratory approach that fits a competency-based approach to Social Studies and the BC Education Plan.
-For information on the nuts and bolts of he revised Social Studies 9, refer directly to the Ministry of Education site for the draft curriculum.
+These resources combines the familiar with a student-centred, exploratory program that fits a competency-based approach to Social Studies and the BC Education Plan.
+For information on the nuts and bolts of the revised Social Studies 9, refer directly to the Ministry of Education site for the draft curriculum.

 Sample Course Outlines

 One of the reservations about teaching a survey-based SS9 might be that sheer volume of information that could accompany the course.
 The trick is to keep a good pace, slow down when needed, and keep the focus on students developing critical thinking skills (through working with content) rather than simply gathering bits of history from the a 165 year period.
 Keeping in mind there is no provincial exam, we recommend that teachers structure their lessons (e.g. over 2-3 classes) to include the following:

 This collection of 40 sources relates to the 1858 Fraser River Gold Rush and the Fraser Canyon War.
 Link: Canyon War Sources pdf document

 They can be used in many ways: